Water Quality Monitoring and Testing Services for Domestic, Marine, Freshwater and Estuarine systems

 Elgin Associates staff are members of the Environment Institute of Australia and New Zealand (EIANZ) and the Australasian Land and Groundwater Association (ALGA).

-Water quality monitoring will usually include the systematic sampling of water, the scientific analysis and testing of those samples, and the comparison with baseline data to measure the changes in water quality.
-In addition, Elgin Associates will undertake:
+Water quality monitoring will usually include the systematic sampling of water, laboratory analysis and assessment of results against applicable guidelines and standards.
+In addition, Elgin Associates also undertake:

 - Water quality monitoring in water catchment areas;